expressots/expresso-site-doc/docs/cli/overview.md

 # Overview

-The Expresso TS CLI is a command-line interface tool that helps you to **create** `ExpressoTS` projects and **scaffold** the application resources such as use cases, controllers, dto's, providers and services.
+The ExpressoTS CLI is a command-line interface tool that helps you to `create` ExpressoTS projects and `scaffold` the application resources such as use cases, controllers, dto's, providers and services.

 :::info
 We use in this tutorial the `npm` package manager, but you can use your favorite package manager such as `yarn` or `pnpm`.